stratedge/wye/README.md

 ```

 > **<u>WAIT, THERE'S MORE</u>**
-> For a much more in-depth look at Wye' usage, check out the extensive documentation, especially the section on [Basic Usage](https://github.com/stratedge/wye/wiki/Introduction#basic-usage).
+> For a much more in-depth look at Wye's usage, check out the extensive documentation, especially the section on [Basic Usage](https://github.com/stratedge/wye/wiki/Introduction#basic-usage).

 # Documentation